Dainty Sulphur - Nathalis iole - Male Emerging

 Pupa

 7 days - One pupa was formed on a flower stem and one on a calyx.
-I put recycled brown paper towel strips on some flowers and some of the larvae used them as the surface to form pupae.
+I put recycled brown paper towel strips on some flowers.
+Some of the larvae used the paper as the surface to form pupae.
+The pupae were kept in 24x7 light.
+I did not mist these daily because Jack Harry told me that members of the sub-family Coliadinae preferred a somewhat dry environment in the lab.

-Fetid Marigold/Five Needle Prickly-leaf - Thymophylla pentachaeta/Dyssodia pentachaeta
+Fetid Marigold/Five-needle Prickly-leaf - Thymophylla/Dyssodia pentachaeta

 Other host plants listed in Butterflies of America by James A. Scott are Dyssodia papposa, Bidens pilosa, Helenium autumnale, bigelovii, Cosmas, Palafoxia linearis, Tagetes, Thelesperma trifidum, megapotamicum.